 Employment-focused Subject Delivered in Secondary Schools

-Rising debt burdens, resource constraints, and harmful legacies of colonialism pose challenges for national education systems.
+Rising debt burdens, resource constraints, and harmful legacies of colonialism pose challenges for education systems.
 As a result, learning rarely translates to economic opportunity.

 Building Skills for Employment in School

-Driving Sustainable, Systematic Change Across Africa
+Advancing Sustainable, Systematic Change Across Africa

 Government Partnerships